semperfitodd/azure_pub_sub_pattern/README.md

 ## Service Usage Details
 This structure deploys infrastructure to two regions for redundancy.
-- Each application are protected and routed to by an Azure Application Gateway.
+- Applications are protected and routed to by an Azure Application Gateway.
 - Client data will be routed to the Azure Application Gateway via Azure Traffic Manager for DNS routing redundancy.
-- This structure hosts applications on AKS (Azure Kubernetes Service).
+- Applications ar hosted on AKS (Azure Kubernetes Service).
 - Azure Logic Apps are used to manage work by reviewing inputs to determine the proper workflow.
 - Azure Service Bus will use Namespaces and Topics to organize data that can be retrieved from subscribers.
-- Azure Event grid will be used to determine what actions are taken when the workflow has an error.
+- Azure Event Grid will be used to determine what actions are taken when the workflow has an error.
 - Azure Sql and Azure Storage Accounts will be used to store data.

 ## Workflow